-The Group's other long-term liability to a related party arose from its acquisition of rights for the commercialization of the Group's biosimilar Adalimumab product in certain territories in Asia from Lotus Pharmaceutical Co.
-Ltd., a related party, during the year ended 31 December 2020.
-Pursuant to the terms of the asset acquisition, the Group made an upfront payment of \$1.9 million and is required to pay \$7.4 million upon the commercial launch of Adalimumab in China.
-The Group concluded that the event triggering future payment is probable and, as such, recorded the full amount of the liability as a non-current liability in the consolidated statements of financial position as of 31 December 2022 and 2021.
-The upfront payment and contingent payment amounts were charged to "Research and development expense" in the consolidated statements of profit or loss and other comprehensive income or loss.
+The majority of the Group's liabilities to related parties arose from its acquisition of rights for the commercialization of the Group's biosimilar Adalimumab product in certain territories in Asia from Lotus Pharmaceutical Co.
+Ltd., a related party, during the year ended 31 December 2021.
+Pursuant to the terms of the asset acquisition, the Group made an upfront payment of \$1.9 million and is required to pay \$7.4 million upon the commercial launch of Adalimumab in China which became due on 31 December 2023.